-LESLIE: Dixie in Illinois has a question regarding a crack in the basement and the possibility of it caving in.
+LESLIE: Dixie in Illinois has a question regarding horizontal basement wall cracks and the possibility of it caving in.

 Dixie, are you calling us from a pile of rubble or are you just concerned?